Event system

 ,

-but they are not directly accessible in the callback.
+but these are not directly accessible in the callback.

-If multiple components are specified (in parameters and in For
+Observers only trigger when all specified components (in parameters and in For

 Further, events can be filtered by the composition of the affected entity via